awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 HTTP Status Code: 400

  **InvalidCodecPrivateDataException**
-The Codec Private Data in the video stream is not valid for this operation\.
+The codec private data in at least one of the tracks of the video stream is not valid for this operation\.
 HTTP Status Code: 400

  **MissingCodecPrivateDataException**
-No Codec Private Data was found in the video stream\.
+No codec private data was found in at least one of tracks of the video stream\.
 HTTP Status Code: 400

  **NoDataRetentionException**